-Welcome to Licking Heights North/South/West Elementary Schools.
-We are pleased to have you as a student and will do our best to help make your experience here as enjoyable and successful as you wish to make it.
+Welcome to Central Intermediate.
+The staff and I are pleased to have you as a student and will do our best to help make your experience here as enjoyable and successful as you wish to make it.
 To help provide a safe and productive learning environment for students, staff, parents and visitors, the Board of Education publishes this updated Student/Parent Handbook annually to explain students' rights, responsibilities and consequences for misbehavior.
-Thank you for taking the time to become familiar with the important information in this handbook.
-If you have any questions, please contact the principal.
+Thank you for taking the time to become familiar with the important information in this Handbook.
+If you have any questions, please contact the building principal.

-Handbook adopted by the Board of Education at the May 2022 Regular BOE meeting
+Handbook adopted by the Board of Education at May 2023 Regular BOE meeting heights.k12.oh.us/Calendars.aspx